VisualFP/docs/SA/project_documentation/content/risk_management.typ

 )<initial_risk_assessment>

 == Risk Matrix
-This risk matrix describes the color-coding used above using the factors "probability" and "severity".
+This risk matrix describes the color-coding used above using "probability" and "severity".

 #figure(
     tablex(